How To Use Volume To Improve Trading Success

 While all these traits are highly important in uncovering the next big, winning stock, there’s one key component that investors often overlook when putting their money to work.
 That is, whether the stock is under strong accumulation.
 In other words, is the stock moving higher on heavy volume?
 Using volume as an indicator can greatly improve your success trading stocks.

 What Is Volume And Why Does It Matter?

 The reason you want to see higher volume than average as your stock advances, is because this means investors want in.
 And most likely, it’s professional money managers with enormous buying power that are accumulating a position.
 This increased activity will help propel your stock even higher.

 It’s not just heavy volume that you’ll want to see however, as you’ll want the stock to be either reversing a downtrend or breaking out of a sound base such as the example below.
 Farfetch (FTCH) went on to gain 131% after I entered the stock in late October of 2020.

 The high volume on its 10-week base breakout not only got me in the stock, it kept me in as the stock climbed to new highs while under strong accumulation.

 How Volume Can Improve Your Trading

 Screening for high volume as stocks decline can be equally powerful, as institutions want out and their enormous selling power will push a stock much lower.
 In this case, you’ll want to note when your stock is breaking below key support as in the example below.
 As Paycom Software (PAYC) broke below its 50-day moving average on heavy volume in January, it was time to exit.

-When screening for high volume events, you’ll want to look for activity that’s higher than the average daily volume over the past 50 days.
+When screening for high-volume events, you’ll want to look for an activity that’s higher than the average daily volume over the past 50 days.
 Simply eyeing the volume on your chart can be equally telling as highlighted in the 2 charts above.

 My Volume Trading Strategies